araragao/raft/index.md

 * Provide real data regarding the usage of 3, 5 and 7 servers
 * Discuss its performance

-The crash of server nodes is not considered, only the delay and consequent different order of arrival of messages was addressed.
+The crash of server nodes is not considered, only the messages' delay.

 Furthermore, the implementation's source code is provided.